lightningdevkit/lightningdevkit.org/docs/code_of_conduct.md

 Additionally, spam and other content which disrupts or prevents LDK contributors from working on LDK is not acceptable.

+In case of a concrete issue that raises a deadlock about the application of the code of conduct, 2 additional members should be selected by consensus of the code of conduct team from the community of active LDK contributors to join the team in its decision-making process to adjudicate the case.
+The decision of the majority of the 5 members is binding.

 ## The Code of Conduct Team

 A small team of LDK contributors has volunteered to enforce the LDK Code of Conduct.
 If you feel like a community member has engaged in inappropriate behavior, please don't hesitate to contact one of the following LDK contributors via email or on Discord:
  * Matt Corallo - ldkcocpoc on mattcorallo.com
  * Val Wallace - vwallace on protonmail.com
  * Devrandom - devrandom99 on proton.me

+The Code of Conduct team should be renew every 2 years with a transparent nomination process opened to the whole community of active LDK contributors.

+The next nomination should happen in December 2024.
+Current Code of conduct team members can be reconducted in their roles.

+Nomination process should be defined in its ulterior document.

 ## The Code of Conduct Team’s Responsibilities